Onemind-Services-LLC/naf/50 Version Control Systems in Network Automation with Git/exercise_3.md

-# Exercise-3 GitLab Remote Repository Lab Exercise
+# Exercise-3 Exploring Remote Repositories with GitHub/GitLab

 In this lab exercise, you will learn how to clone a remote repository, create a new branch, make changes, commit them, and push them back to the remote repository.